- The Inkscape Window

 A great source of info is the official Inkscape website.
 There you will not only find an FAQ, a keyboard shortcut reference, links to the manuals and the latest news about the Inkscape project, but also lots of links to user forums, to the chat, to the mailing lists and to many different tutorials.

-You can also meet people who know how to use Inkscape in the user groups on Facebook, Google+ and in other social networks.
+You can also meet people who know how to use Inkscape on Mastodon, Twitter, Facebook, Instagram and in other social networks.

 There are quite a few books about Inkscape, too, not only in English, but also in other languages, and in many places, there will be live workshops held where you can learn new tricks about Inkscape.
 I’m also regularly offering Inkscape workshops (for example, during the Kieler Open Source und Linux Tage).